 - Free digital and print tobacco education materials: Posters, flyers, web content and other resources for parents, teachers and organizations.

 Free Tobacco Prevention and Cessation Resources at FDA Tobacco Education Resource Library

 FDA has educational materials and resources for local organizations on youth tobacco prevention and adult cessation efforts.

 - Print materials and downloads

-Learn more about print materials, web content, and social media posts available for free that help keep communities informed about tobacco-related issues.
+- Social media posts available to help keep communities informed about tobacco-related issues.